Enivzoy/craftz/README.md

 # coflnet-free-premium
-A modified version of CoflNet's official source code which removes all "premium" limitations, by making every account a "premium" account.
+A modified version of Coflnet's official source code which removes all "premium" limitations, by making every account a "premium" account.